Tissue Processing in Histology (Online CE Course)

 • Formalin and Xylene Monitoring

-• Which of the following demonstrate safe work habits that should be utilized when using hazardous processing reagents?
+• Which of the following demonstrates safe work habits that should be employed when using hazardous processing reagents?

 • References